CODINGBOTSTUDIO/PURE-MCPE0.8.1-PSP/README.md

 ### other PSP™ projects this port has build of off

 - [**DaedalusX64**](https://github.com/DaedalusX64/daedalus) — the N64 emulator
-  for PSP™, and the sharpest PSP™ renderer to read. `src/util/fast_memcpy.cpp` is it's `memcpy_vfpu` (`Source/SysPSP/Utility/FastMemcpyPSP.cpp`, © 2009 Raphael, modified by Corn) copied essentially verbatim; Daedalus is GPL-2.0-**or-later**, so it is carried here under GPLv3.
+  for PSP™, and the sharpest PSP™ renderer to date. `src/util/fast_memcpy.cpp` is it's `memcpy_vfpu` (`Source/SysPSP/Utility/FastMemcpyPSP.cpp`, © 2009 Raphael, modified by Corn) copied essentially verbatim; Daedalus is GPL-2.0-**or-later**, so it is carried here under GPLv3.
 Two of its practices